Survey Improvements

 How we will implement the recommendation

-Importantly, our analysis is limited by the relatively low sample size (2,000 panelists in total) and so we intend to include this recommendation within the Invitation to Tender to explore the findings in more detail with a larger sample.
+Importantly, our analysis was limited by the relatively low sample size (2,000 panelists in total) and so we have included this recommendation within the Invitation to Tender we issued in September 2024 to replicate the experiment in more detail with a larger sample.

 Delivery